dotnet/csharpstandard/standard/statements.md

 If *foreach_statement* contains both or neither `ref` and `readonly`, the iteration variable denotes a variable that is treated as read-only.
 Otherwise, if *foreach_statement* contains `ref` without `readonly`, the iteration variable denotes a variable that shall be writable.

 The iteration variable corresponds to a local variable with a scope that extends over the embedded statement.
 During execution of a `foreach` statement, the iteration variable represents the collection element for which an iteration is currently being performed.
-A compile-time error occurs if the embedded statement attempts to modify an iteration variable that denotes a read-only variable (via assignment or the `++` and `--` operators) or pass that iteration variable as a `ref` or `out` parameter.
+If the iteration variable denotes a read-only variable, a compile-time error occurs if the embedded statement attempts to modify it (via assignment or the `++` and `--` operators) or pass it as a `ref` or `out` parameter.

 In the following, for brevity, `IEnumerable`, `IEnumerator`, `IEnumerable<T>` and `IEnumerator<T>` refer to the corresponding types in the namespaces `System.Collections` and `System.Collections.Generic`.